graycoreio/daffodil/README.md

 Currently, Daffodil provides several modules to improve different aspects of developer workflow:

-1. `@daffodil/state` (partially complete) - An extendable Ecommerce redux store
+1. `@daffodil/core` (partially complete) - Daffodil's core - a set of interfaces and factories for Ecommerce.
-2. `@daffodil/driver` (todo) - An extendable API interface with configurable drivers for different Ecommerce platforms.
+2. `@daffodil/state` (partially complete) - An extendable redux store for Ecommerce.
-3. `@daffodil/model` (partially complete) - An extendable set of common models for Ecommerce.
+3. `@daffodil/driver` (todo) - An extendable API interface with configurable drivers for different Ecommerce platforms.

-Additionally, we plan on providing additional sample implementations of the `@daffodil` modules in the style of some of the major frontend libraries.
+Additionally, we plan on providing additional sample implementations of the `@daffodil` packages in the style of some of the major frontend libraries.
 To date, we're focusing only on:

 1. [Foundation](https://foundation.zurb.com/)

 ### Benefits For Developers